 The program is composed of:

 - Work Experience: In the first year, the resident will have rotations in 3–4 departments, beginning with the home department.
 The remaining departments will be chosen by the resident.
-In the second- and third-years, the resident will gain in-depth experience in their home department.
+In the second and third years, the resident will gain in-depth experience in their home department.

 - External Impact: The resident will begin a record of professional service and research and scholarship.

-- Exposure to University Diversity Efforts: This will be accomplished through methods including informational interviews, invitations to attend meetings, introductions to relevant units across campus, and an introduction to the Faculty and Staff Affinity Groups.
+- Exposure to University DEI Efforts: This will be accomplished through methods including informational interviews, invitations to attend meetings, introductions to relevant units across campus, and an introduction to the Faculty and Staff Affinity Groups.

 - Year one: The resident completes rotations in 3–4 departments, to gain familiarity with a variety of library functions.
+Exposure to library leadership begins during rotations and in the home department.

 - Year two: The resident works full-time in their home department.
 Job shadowing, information interviews, meeting attendance and presentations will be scheduled to give the resident insight into the administration of an academic research library and the diversity-related services offered by the university.
-Towards the end of year two, the resident begins designing their capstone project.
+Towards the end of year two, the resident begins designing their signature project.

 Before beginning the program, the resident will identify a home department that can provide in-depth work and research experience to support the resident's career interests and goals.
 Shortly after beginning the program, the resident will select 2–3 library departments as rotation sites to provide an introduction to library functions in a variety of areas of academic and research librarianship.